 Following the needs-identification analysis carried out through the two studies, the SHARE Platform and a first set of SHARE Mobility Tools were developed.
 System design and adaptation was supported by specialised workshops on Europe and Asia to better respond to the HEIs’ needs.

-The SHARE Platform and the SHARE Mobility Tools are to be tested through the mobility scheme led by EP-Nuffic, in order to design a workable CTS, and create a visible sustained system for sharing good practices; results and impact will be evaluated.
-These tools will also be reviewed through the expert panels and partners’ expertise.
-This will allow for continuous improvement of the tools until the last batch of scholarships.
+The SHARE Platform and the SHARE Mobility Tools are being tested through the mobility scheme led by Nuffic.
+In order to design a workable CTS and create a visible sustained system for sharing good practices; results and impact have been continuously evaluated.
+The SHARE Mobility Tools and the SHARE Platform have also been reviewed through the expert panels and partners’ expertise, which allowed for continuous improvement of RA3ab outputs.

-In addition, capacity-building workshops will be held around the different ASEAN Member States and in the EU, from the last trimester of 2016 until end-2017.
+In addition, capacity-building workshops have been held around the different ASEAN Member States, from the last trimester of 2016 until the first trimester of 2018.
 These workshops aim at providing support and training on the use of the SHARE Platform and the SHARE Mobility Tools, and the implementation of the CTS, to the Higher Education Institutions participating in the SHARE mobility scheme.
-Practical guidance and training at workshops will be accompanied by the development of a toolkit and a technical handbook for the HEIs.
+Practical guidance and training at workshops will be accompanied by the development of a toolkit and a technical handbook for the HEIs to be published and distributed in the first trimester of 2018.
+In addition, several capacity-building webinars on the SHARE Mobility Tools and Platform were held in 2017 for the SHARE partner universities in Europe.

-Furthermore, one “What Works Conference” will be organised in early 2018 in the ASEAN region.
+Furthermore, a “What Works Conference” will be organised in March 2018 in Phnom Penh, Cambodia.
 This conference will be organised in a more global and more strategic way.
 Differing from the capacity-building workshops, it will include a wider audience, with a wide span of stakeholders involved, aiming to not only share technical knowledge, but also to inform, promote and increase the visibility of Credit Transfer Systems in ASEAN and the European Higher Education Area.